 - Dedication to truth: Honesty, both in word and deed.

 - Balancing: Handling conflicting requirements.
 Scott Peck talks of an important skill to prioritize between different requirements — bracketing.

 Peck defines discipline as the basic set of tools we require to solve life’s problems.
 These tools are delaying gratification, assuming responsibility, dedication to the truth, and balancing.
 These are techniques of suffering, means by which we experience the pain of problems in such a way as to work through them and solve them successfully, learning and growing in the process.
 Most of us do not want to wrestle with our problems because of the pain involved.
 Yet, it is only in grappling with our problems that life has its meaning.

-The book has the potential to change your life, if you let it.
-It will change the way you look at your own life, and the lives of others, and the choices that we all make, and the rationalizations we tell ourselves and others.
+The book has the potential to change your life — the way you look at your own life, and the lives of others, and the choices that we all make, and the rationalizations we tell ourselves and others — if you let it.

 But the one thing that shines through all of that is the power of attitude.

-And I didn’t fully understand this as a young person.
-Or even a thirty-something married man with kids.
-It seems too trite and “yeah, I know, DUH”.
-But it is true: everything we do, think, and say, is in some way informed by our attitudes and reactions to the events in our lives.
+And I didn’t fully understand this as a young person, or even a thirty-something married man with kids.
+It seems too trite and obvious.

 There is remarkable power in this ability to adapt, to push forward no matter what.

 So to my cherished loved one, I say, hang in there and keep plugging away and life will get better.
-Treat mistakes as lessons learned, try not to repeat them, and slowly, life will get better.
+Treat mistakes as lessons learned, try not to repeat them, know that everyone makes mistakes and that’s okay, and slowly, life will get better.

 And to everybody, I say read “The Road Less Traveled”.
 Buy it, read it, lend it to friends, read it again every year or two.